-I love this tool and can’t imagine doing ecological restoration without it!!
+I love the Parsnip Predator and can’t imagine doing ecological restoration without it!!
 It’s great for gardening as well.
-About mid-summer, there is just too much collateral damage to be foliar spraying herbicide, so I use this tool to sever the root of various invasives and weeds.
-This shovel was specifically designed for use on the invasive Wild Parsnip, but I find it works great on thistles, Queen Anne’s Lace, burdock, and anything else you don’t want setting seed that doesn’t have a rhizomatous growth.
+About mid-summer, there is too much collateral damage to be foliar spraying herbicide, so I use this tool to sever the root of various invasives and weeds.
+The Parsnip Predator was specifically designed for use on the invasive wild parsnip, but I find it works great on thistles, Queen Anne’s Lace, burdock, sweet clover, and anything else you don’t want setting seed that doesn’t have a rhizomatous growth.

-The most important thing to note about these is that they are not for prying or digging.
+The most important thing to note about the Parsnip Predator is that they are not for prying or digging.
 They are intended to go down at a 45-degree angle, sever the root, and come back out the same angle.
 We routinely sharpen one side of the blade, depending on how much we use it.
-This helps to make the severing a bit easier!
+This cuts the root a bit easier!

 If you want one for yourself, check with Prairie Moon.